-In the Formal Logic chapter, you learned things like If A = B and B = C, then A = C. Now we are moving away from formal logic, and to less clear cut areas of logic.
+In the Formal Logic chapter, you learned things like If A = B and B = C, then A = C. Now we are moving away from formal logic and to less clear cut areas of logic.
 We’re going to discuss premises and how they lead to conclusions.
 This is tested on the LSAT in Main Idea questions.
-The first thing to know is that Main Idea aren’t summarize the above argument questions, they are find the conclusion questions.
+The first thing to know is that Main Idea questions aren’t summarize the above argument questions or restate the facts questions; they’re find the conclusion questions.

 CHALLENGE: Identify the Conclusion

 Main Idea questions are focused on finding the conclusion and are easily identifiable.
 These questions are typically phrased like this:

 - The main point of the passage is that . . .

 - Which of the following statements about . . . is best supported by the statements above?

 - Which of the following best states the author’s conclusion in the passage above?

 - Which of the following conclusions can be most properly drawn from the data above?

 - Which of the following is [implied, must be true, implicit, most reasonably drawn] in the passage above?